-Links between Eurocodes and harmonized technical specifications (ENs and ETAs) for products
+Links between Eurocodes and harmonised technical specifications (ENs and ETAs) for products.

-There is a need for consistency between the harmonized technical specifications for construction products and the technical rules for works4.
-Furthermore, all the information accompanying the CE Marking of the construction products which refer to Eurocodes should clearly mention which Nationally Determined Parameters have been taken into account.
+There is a need for consistency between the harmonised technical specifications for construction products and the technical rules for works4.
+Furthermore, all the information accompanying the CE Marking of the construction products which refer to Eurocodes shall clearly mention which Nationally Determined Parameters have been taken into account.

-Additional information specific to EN 1993-1-2
+Additional information specific for EN 1994-1-2

-EN 1993-1-2 describes the principles, requirements and rules for the structural design of steel buildings exposed to fire, including the following aspects.
+EN 1994-1-2 describes the Principles, requirements and rules for the structural design of buildings exposed to fire, including the following aspects: